forcedotcom/SiteCrawler/README.md

  * By default, the crawler starts with javascript disabled.
 This will turn the default parser on */
 .enableJavaScript()
+.disableJavaScript()

 /**
  * By default, the crawler follows redirects to it's final target.
-Setting this will not follow these redirect */
+You can manipulate this using these methonds.
+ */
+.enableRedirects()
 .disableRedirects()

 /**